nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 ## Runtime-Specific Breaking Changes

-As an Integrator of a Connector, the following changes do not need to be taken into account during migration to version 7.
+As an Integrator of a Connector, the following changes do not need to be taken into account during migration to version 7, as they are Runtime-specific breaking changes.

 ### Removed Use Cases